Search

 • In Linux and Mac, save the DCL file to your home folder.
 For example, I log in to Linux with the user name of "ralphg," so I saved the file in the ralphg folder.

-4. Now, open a new file, and then enter the LISP code described in the "LISP Code to Load and Run Dialog Boxes section."null
+4. Now, open a new file, and then enter the LISP code described in the "LISP Code to Load and Run Dialog Boxes section."Designing Dialog Boxes with DCL -5

 5. Save the file as xx.lsp, also in the same folder as the DCL file.